sudo-catz/vanity/README.md

 - `--threads <n>` – override Rayon worker count.

 If neither `--prefix` nor `--suffix` is provided you must pass `--salt`.

+Constructor encoding: the tool reads the artifact ABI and, if you pass `--constructor-args`, ABI-encodes those values (comma-separated) before hashing the init code.
+Example for a single `address` parameter: `--constructor-args 0x1234...dead`.
+The arguments must appear in the same order as the constructor inputs.

 ## Performance tips